 From 1900 to 2010, the ethnic composition of the City has changed significantly.
 Inglewood was an almost exclusively White (non-Hispanic) community until the mid-1960's.
 The first significant minority population to begin residing in Inglewood was African-American.
 Beginning in the 1980s and continuing to the present, Inglewood has experienced a substantial increase in its Hispanic population.
-Based on the 2010 US Census, 55.7 percent (55.7%) of the City population is Hispanic of any race, forty-three percent (43%) is African-American, and limited numbers of White, Asian, Other, and Bi-racial individuals.
-The Hispanic population is the fastest growing ethnic group in Inglewood, Los Angeles County, and the United States.
-From 2000 to 2010, over fifty percent (50%) of the U.S. population growth was due to an increase in the Hispanic population.
+Based on the 2010 US Census, fifty-one percent (51%) of the City population is Hispanic of any race, forty-three percent (43%) is African-American, and limited numbers of White, Asian, Other, and individuals of two or more races.
+Based on data from the US Census, from 2000 to 2010, the Hispanic population has been the fastest growing ethnic group in Inglewood, Los Angeles County, and the United States.
+During this time period, over fifty percent (50%) of the U.S. population growth was due to an increase in the Hispanic population.